omarolivarez/omarolivarez.github.io/research.md

 I am broadly interested in: <b>1)</b> the intersection of artificial intelligence and power*, <b>2)</b> technology and society, and <b>3)</b> the future of the labor market.
 As we witness the widespread adoption and application of AI in industry, I anticipate the transformation of our socioeconomic enviornment within a relatively short timeframe.
 This leads me to consider interesting questions such as:
 <ol>
 	<li>
-		What effects will the application of AI within organizations have on their members' power?
+		What effects will the internal application of AI have on an organizations members?
 		<ol style="list-style-type: lower-alpha; padding-bottom: 0;">
 		<li style="margin-left:2em"><i>Ex: the effects of AI once introduced into an assembly line or the employee hiring process</i></li>
 		</ol>